People with diabetes can develop many different foot problems. Even ordinary problems can get worse and lead to serious complications.

 Take care of your feet.

 When you have diabetes, caring for your feet is very important in avoiding serious foot complications.
-Take care for your feet by doing the following:
+Take care of your feet by doing the following:

 - Wash your feet thoroughly everyday